 As I mentioned previously, I now use the scheduling app Tailwind to schedule all my Pins for me.
 This is such an invaluable tool as it recognises when the majority of my Pinterest “audience” is online and will Pin my images then.
 As Pinterest is heavily used by the US, a lot of my Pins are scheduled for the early hours of the morning and Tailwind will repeat your content to different boards at an interval of your choice.

 I spend about an hour a week uploading all my images into the scheduling app and leave Tailwind to it.
 I can’t recommend it enough (there is a small monthly fee) and will write a blog post about it in the next few weeks.
 You can try out your first 100 Pins for free on Tailwind, this helps you to see the scheduling app and if it will work for you.

 Now you know how to do it, start uploading all your blog, Instagram and business images to Pinterest!
 Success won’t happen overnight, it takes time to build up impressions and an audience.
 But the great thing about Pinterest, which Instagram and other social media apps can’t give you, is that your Pins will continue to bring you traffic long after you first uploaded them.

-I hope this was of help.
-If you have any questions, leave them in the comments!
+I hope this Pinterest for Beginners was of help and if you have any questions, leave them in the comments!